GetPageSpeed/nginx-extras/README.md

 ## Module Requirements (for authors)

-The module requirements are pretty straightforward and most of module repositories already follow it:
+The module requirements are pretty straightforward, and most of the module repositories already follow it:

 * Hosted on GitHub
 * Tag releases with sane version numbers.
 Repositories without any version tag can't build.
 Pre-releases / beta versions are detected and *not* built